 These labels are perfect for those who don’t sew very well or for those who don’t have a lot of time to spare for sewing on their labels.
 Iron on labels can be quickly applied and are a lot more durable than they used to be.
 These labels are also very versatile and work well with most types of fabric.

 - The time and supplies required to attach iron-on labels is typically lower than those required for sew-in labels.
 While you do need to know how to iron safely, most people own an iron.
 Many people don’t own a sewing machine, however, and if they don’t, they may not have the time to sew in each label.

 - Iron-on labels are much easier than sew-in labels to attach to oddly shaped pieces of clothing, such as hats, ties or other pieces.
 They are also easier attach to thicker parts of garments, such as the cuffs or collars of dress shirts.

-- Since iron-on labels bond almostly permanently with the cloth they are attached to, they will last through many washes without peeling off.
+- Since iron-on labels bond almost permanently with the cloth they are attached to, they will last through many washes without peeling off.

 - These labels can be attached to any type of cloth, no matter how delicate or heat sensitive it is.
-It can also be easily taken off if your goal is to attach a less permanent label, or it can be kept for the lifespan of the garment since the thread won’t deteriorate unless you don’t tie it well.
+They can be easily taken off if your goal is to attach a less permanent label, or they can be kept for the lifespan of the garment since the thread won’t deteriorate unless you don’t tie it well.